prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 Note the above placeholder for `Your-Public-IP-Address`, and the specification of `13000/TCP`.

-If the results are as below, then your beacon node is discoverable:
+If the results are as below, then your beacon node is highly discoverable:

 ![image](https://user-images.githubusercontent.com/2212651/81552111-7c703400-93a0-11ea-83b5-abeebc63c285.png)